-. . . forty-two percent of all jobs in Britain currently fall into such categories.
-Between now and 2020, that figure is expected to account for eighty percent of new jobs.
+...
+42 percent of all jobs in Britain currently fall into such categories.
+Between now and 2020, that figure is expected to account for 80 percent of new jobs.

 Having said that, there are many employed intellectuals who, as a sideline, regularly earn a supplementary income in private practice, by their writing or TV appearances, by consultancy, or by running a small business on the side.
-These would technically be semi-proletarians even though their conditions of life are quite privileged and bear no similarity whatever to the semi-proletarian Chinese peasants who were typically always on the brink of starvation!3 f.
+These would be semi-proletarians.

+f.
 A person can be working class even if he is highly paid, provided his pay does not on average exceed the market rate for a person of his skills and experience g.
-A person can be working class even if he is employed in a supervisory capacity
+A person can be working classeven if he is employed in a supervisory capacity